5 from 5 votes

 Once you make butter, you can keep it in the fridge for about 2-3 weeks.
 If you aren’t eating it quickly enough, you can also freeze it for up to nine months.

-If you tried this Homemade Butter recipe, it would be mean so much to me if you could leave a review & a star rating to let me know how you found it!
+If you tried this Homemade Butter recipe, it would mean so much to me if you could leave a review & a star rating to let me know how you found it!
 I love hearing about your experiences – it motivates me to keep creating more and more recipes for you guys 💛 Let’s get cooking! – Mimi x

 Homemade Butter